TakeprofitTechnology/ReleaseNotes/Takeprofit Hub.md

 * Updated TSV import for editable rule tables: imported changes are now applied only after Save.
 * Improved TSV import validation and reliability.

-## Version 26.07.16.25 (16 July, 2026)
-* Fixed an issue where the MT4 Position Lifetime filter could incorrectly reject opening orders when the configured range started at 0 seconds.
-The MT4 bridge now skips the Position Lifetime filter for opening orders, matching the existing MT5 behavior.

 ## Version 2026.7.10.325 (10 July, 2026)
 * Fixed commission calculation for closing and reducing trades.
 Commission is now charged on every fill, ensuring correct account balances and margin validation.